jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 We usually define a syntax with a grammar.
 This is a formal definition of the "building blocks" of the language.
 There are several notations for defining a grammar.
 I am using a notation similar to [Backus-Naur Form (BNF)](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 In this notation, each line defines a rule.
 On the left of the arrow is a non-terminal - a component that is composed of other components.
-To the right of the arrow defines the composition of this non-terminal.
+To the right of the arrow defines the how this non-terminal is constructed.
 It can be a combination of more non-terminals and/or terminals - fixed values that are not composed of anything else.
 Terminals are put in quotes.

 There are different ways to compose terminals and non-terminals.
 Concatenation is defined by writing two terms next to each other.
 The `|` symbol represents "or", meaning the value to the left **or** the right of it could be used.
 Similar to regex, `*` and `+` represent repetitions of a value, where `*` means 0 or more, and `+` means 1 or more.